 His situation is likely reflective of what many American, Canadian, and UK residents are also experiencing, given the phone spam problem extends beyond just the US and beyond just one man.
-The problem has grown so large, in fact, that it’s created an entire (and lucrative) market for apps (like Truecaller and Robokiller) that filter out spam calls.
+With phone spam receiving increasing scrutiny, it should come as no surprise that key phone spam statistics highlight the growing problem.
+Tech companies and governments alike invest massive amounts of time and resources to solve the problem.
+The problem has grown so large that it’s created an entire (and lucrative) market for apps (like Truecaller and Robokiller) that filter out spam calls.

 Phone spam stats: The big picture

 There are 10 stats that we can point to which provide a high-level understanding of the phone spam problem:

 1. Scam calls cost $29.8 billion in the first half of 2021

 Every year, Truecaller reports on the financial impact scam calls have on America.
 In the year up to June 2021, Americans lost $29.8 billion to scam calls.
 (Source: Truecaller).